gwu-libraries/python-camp/textbook/guidelines.md

 - **Reporter**: The reporter is the team's designated spokesperson.
 Everyone on the team should feel free to ask questions or share ideas with the larger group at any time.
 However, when teams are asked to share the outcome of group discussions, it helps to have someone delegated to this task.
 And rotating the reporter role gives everyone on the team a chance to share out.
 - **Advocate**: The advocate has a very important role: to make sure that everyone has a chance to contribute to the work of the team, and that no one is getting left behind.
 It's perfectly okay -- and probably inevitable -- that members of the team will contribute in different ways.
 For instance, some people might have a better eye for detail, while others are more focused on the big picture.
 But here are some ways in which the advocate can help ensure equity and inclusion:
    - During group discussions, if situations arise where one or two team members are doing all the talking, the advocate might say something like, "I see that we haven't heard from __________ in a while.
 Let's make space for anything they'd like to share."
    - During hands-on exercises/problem-solving, the advocate might check in with team members to see if they're lost, feeling confused, or frustrated.
-In these situations, the advocate might suggest that the team take a pause to bring everyone up to speed, or the advocate might suggest flagging a Python Camp instructor to provide more guidance.
+In these situations, the advocate might suggest that the team take a pause to bring everyone up to speed, or the advocate might suggest flagging a Python Camp facilitator to provide more guidance.
    - The advocate can advocate for themselves as well other team members.
 But some people feel more comfortable advocating on behalf of others, which is why it's especially useful to rotate this role.